Radiation-induced pulmonary fibrosis

 Radiation-induced pulmonary fibrosis is the late manifestation of radiation-induced lung disease (RILD) and is relatively common following radiotherapy for chest wall or intrathoracic malignancies.

-This article does not deal with changes seen in the the acute phase.
+This article does not deal with changes seen in the acute phase.
 Please refer to the article on radiation-induced lung disease (RILD) for a general discussion and radiation pneumonitis for specific discussion of acute changes.

-For discussion of epidemiology of radiation induced lung disease please refer to the parent article: radiation induced lung disease (RILD).
+For a discussion of the epidemiology of radiation-induced lung disease please refer to the parent article: radiation induced lung disease (RILD).

 Radiation-induced pulmonary fibrosis is typically seen between 6 and 12 months following completion of radiotherapy course and can continue to progress for up to 2 years 1.

 Ionising irradiation promotes damage to lung epithelium releasing inflammatory mediators that attract inflammatory cells, which in turn secret profibrotic cytokines and chemokines thereby amplifying the inflammatory response.
-These profibrotic mediators stimulates fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these material 6.
+These profibrotic mediators stimulate fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these material 6.

 Although changes in the lung are usually confined to the irradiated field, changes in the remainder of the lung may also on occasion be seen 1.

 Volume loss, mediastinal shift and bronchiectasis may all be seen.
 In some instances, a straight edge conforming to the irradiation portal may be evident.
 Review of previous imaging will usually show progression from radiation pneumonitis (hazy opacities) progressively becoming more reticular or linear with gradual loss of volume 5.

 - volume loss